 - Read the course catalog for Yale undergraduates.

 Lecture slides and videos

 - PowerPoint files containing course lecture slides, complete with embedded video and other media, are available to download via Box.

 - Stream video recordings of each lecture on the Open Yale Courses YouTube channel here.

 Students in this course will write two papers, due by midnight on Oct.
 21 and Dec.
 6, respectively.

 Office hours with course Professor Ian Shapiro will be held on Wednesdays and Fridays in Rm.
 201 of Rosencranz Hall, 115 Prospect St., starting on Sept.
 4.

-In addition, five times during the semester, Shapiro and a designated teaching fellow will record “virtual office hours” — in which they’ll answer recurring and/or interesting questions raised by students — and make the videos available on the course website and on this page.
+In addition, five times during the semester, Shapiro and a designated teaching fellow will record “virtual office hours,” in which they’ll answer recurring and/or interesting questions raised by students.

 About ‘Power and Politics’